mdequanter/5GWebRtc/README.md

 # 📊 Testbench Results – 5GWebRtc

-This section summarizes the performance evaluation of the 5GWebRtc pipeline.
-The testbench analyzed the impact of JPEG compression and encryption on frame rate, compression time, and overall transmission performance.
+This section summarizes the performance evaluation of the  LocalWifi websocket streaming and 5GWebRtc pipeline.
+The code analyzed the impact of JPEG compression and encryption on frame rate, compression time, and overall transmission performance.

 ---